Realtime Text-to-Speech Quickstart

 <Step title="Stream text over a WebSocket">

-Create a file named `realtime-tts.ts` with the following code:
+Create a file named `realtime-tts.ts` with the following code.
+Code explanation is further below.

 ```typescript realtime-tts.ts theme={null}